Guy Boyd (sculptor): Activism

-A determined and natural leader, in 1967 Boyd founded and was President of the Brighton Foreshore Protection Committee; he was vocal in condemning inappropriate development and council corruption in the suburb, where he had settled after purchasing and restoring a house that was once his grandparent's, and advocated for councillors to be paid in order to attract candidates less compromised than those who were real estate agents and property developers.
+A determined and natural leader, in 1967 Boyd founded and was President of the Brighton Foreshore Protection Committee; he was vocal in condemning inappropriate development and council corruption in the suburb, where he had settled after purchasing and restoring a house that was once his grandparents', and advocated for councillors to be paid in order to attract candidates less compromised than those who were real estate agents and property developers.
 His campaigns resulted in the defeat of a proposal to build a marina at Brighton and the halting of a high-pressure oil pipeline that was to be extended by Esso and BHP under Port Phillip Bay.
 A plaque commemorating his achievements in preservation and conservation was later erected on the beach at Brighton.

 After he, Phyllis Boyd and daughters Lenore and Sally, were early involved in calls for a judicial inquiry into Lindy Chamberlain's trial which resulted in a charge of the murder of her baby daughter, they were active in drawing up a petition entitled 'A Plea for Mercy'.
 He became the Australian Co-ordinator of the effort and, in 1984, edited the book Justice in Jeopardy in Chamberlain's defence.
-In 1983, as a member of the Tasmanian Wilderness Society, Boyd lobbyed against the Tasmanian State Government's plan to dam the Franklin River.
+In 1983, as a member of the Tasmanian Wilderness Society, Boyd lobbied against the Tasmanian State Government's plan to dam the Franklin River.